skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > The upshot of the conversation is that K'dar thinks Thordek is a
 > fellow spy, helping to plan the invasion of the island.
 It seems
-> that the Dwarves have been living here for years, and that they are
+> that the dwarves have been living here for years, and that they are
 > planning something big soon.
 K'dar thought perhaps that Thordek
 > would bring new news, and was disappointed to find that Thordek was
 > not privy to the coming war.
 He assures Thordek that the time is
-> coming when the Dwarves will reclaim Khelberg.
+> coming when the dwarves will reclaim Khelberg.

 Back at the inn, Skeeve studies the orb and learns the following: